thebatfisk/fw-nrfconnect-nrf/demos/bluetooth/mesh/thingy52/thingy52_cli/README.rst

 -----------------------

 1. Flip the Thingy:52 to the Color orientation.
 #.
 Press and hold the Thingy:52 button.
-You should now see the color of the large LED change slowly.
+You should now see the color of the lightwell RGB LED change slowly.
 Release the button at the desired color.
 #.
 Flip the Thingy:52 to the Manual orientation.
 #.
 Press and hold the Thingy:52 button.
-You should now see the large LED blinking.
-The frequency of the blinking represents the delay that the outgoing message wil contain.
+You should now see the lightwell RGB LED blinking.
+The frequency of the blinking represents the delay that the outgoing message will contain.
    Release the button at the desired delay.
 #.
 As soon as you release the button the message will be sent.